Gusse500/GLFS-Norsk/README.md

 determine what programs you need to install and where to get instructions to install that software.

-After that, you can build the html with a simple `make` command.
+After that, you can build the HTML with a simple `make` command.
 You can change the revision, ie. systemd vs sysv by adding `REV=<rev>` to the `make` command. `<rev>` can be:
 - `sysv` (default)